OpenGrow-Box/.github/profile/README.md

 # Hi there 👋 and Welcome to OpenGrowBox

 Transform your growing environment with the **OpenGrowBox**, an open-source project designed to automate and optimize your grow tents.
-With a Raspberry Pi 4 and a variety of sensors, you can monitor and control your growing conditions with ease.
+With any Hardware that Supports Home Assitant and a variety of sensors, you can monitor and control your growing conditions with ease.

 ## ONE Control To Rule Them ALL 🌱